-The fund investment held by the consolidated company is measured at fair value through profit or loss; listed equity securities are measured at fair value through other comprehensive gains or losses; and unlisted equity securities are measured at fair value through profit or loss and other comprehensive income, respectively.
+Listed equity securities are measured at fair value through other comprehensive gains or losses; and unlisted equity securities are measured at fair value through profit or loss and other comprehensive income, respectively.

-The price risk of the consolidated company's equity instruments and fund investments mainly comes from investments classified as fair value through profit or loss and fair value through other comprehensive income.
+The price risk of the consolidated company's equity instruments mainly comes from investments classified as fair value through profit or loss and fair value through other comprehensive income.

 The sensitivity analysis of equity instruments and fund price risks is based on the change in fair value at the end of the financial reporting period.
-If the price of equity instruments and fund investment rise/fall 1%, the profit for the years ended December 31, 2021 and 2020 increases / decreases by \$3,153 and \$2,791, respectively.
+If the price of equity instruments rise/fall 1%, the profit for the years ended December 31, 2022 and 2021 increases / decreases by \$2,563 and \$3,153, respectively.